Balaji-Dhakare/resume-screening-and-ranking/README.md

 ---

 ## Sample Data
 The project includes sample resumes and a job description to test the functionality.
-You can find them in the `sample_data` folder.
+You can find them in the repo

 ---